Restrictions apply for construction sites in metropolitan Melbourne and regional Victoria

 - sharing facilities such as bathrooms, kitchens and communal break areas.

 Employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees.
-This includes preventing, and where prevention is not possible, reducing risks to health or safety associated with potential exposure to COVID-19.
+This includes preventing, and where prevention is not possible, reducing risks to health or safety associated with potential exposure to coronavirus (COVID-19).

-Employers should implement a screening process to minimise the introduction of COVID-19 to a construction site.
+Employers should implement a screening process to minimise the introduction of coronavirus (COVID-19) to a construction site.

-For example, by asking employees entering the site at the start of their shift if they have travelled, been in contact with any confirmed cases of COVID-19 or if they have flu-like symptoms.
+For example, by asking employees entering the site at the start of their shift if they have travelled, been in contact with any confirmed cases of coronavirus (COVID-19) or if they have flu-like symptoms.

 To ensure person-to-person contact is minimised, screening should be done over the phone or by other non-contact methods.

-In the event of an employee being confirmed as having COVID-19, those who are potentially affected need to be quickly identified.
+In the event of an employee being confirmed as having coronavirus (COVID-19), those who are potentially affected need to be quickly identified.

 Employers should implement processes to record the schedule and work locations for employees (including contractors), that enables tracing of those who have come into contact with the confirmed case.